 It's not easy to find a snack without sugar these days; grocery aisles are lined with packaged snacks loaded with the stuff.
 Even items you wouldn't think contain sugar, such as bread, may contain small amounts.
 But a sugary snack is not what you need to feel satiated and power through your day.
 Sugar is absorbed into the bloodstream quickly, causing a sharp rise in blood sugar and then a sharp decrease.
 This can lead to marked fluctuations in your energy level and moodiness.
 If you have a yeast overgrowth problem, sugar in your diet feeds the yeast and makes matters worse.

 An essential ingredient in baked goods, yeast is common in snack foods.
-You'll find it in cereals, fermented foods, overripe fruits, aged cheeses and condiments, including dressings and mayonnaise.
+You'll find it in breads, cereals, fermented foods, overripe fruits, yogurt, aged cheeses and condiments, including vinegar-based salad dressings and mayonnaise.
 Depending on your condition, you may have to avoid all yeast -- in the case of an intolerance -- or you may have to limit your intake of yeast.
 In either case, opting for fresh, whole foods over processed foods can help you significantly limit the amount of yeast in your diet.

 Making Healthy Choices